-Implementing BG 2003-004-937.11.02 "Water Supply in Areas with Tourism Development Potential", MRDPW has invited all eligible tourism-related municipalities to apply for funding.
-Since available funds were limited, the ministry limited the participation to one single project proposal per municipality.
-Nevertheless, 86 applications concerning improvements of water supply and sewage infrastructure in target areas have been received which demonstrates an increasing demand in target areas for infrastructural improvements.
-Unfortunately, the tendering of this project was unsuccessful although the good level of preparedness of the applications.
-Therefore, the financing of these ready projects is still pending under Phase 1 of this 2005-2006 multi-annual project.
+Implementing BG 2003-004-937.11.02 "Water Supply in Areas with Tourism Development Potential", MRDPW has invited all eligible tourism-related municipalities to apply under this project.
+Since available funds are limited, the ministry limited the participation to one single project proposal per municipality.
+Nevertheless, 86 applications concerning improvements of water supply and sewage infrastructure in target areas have been received which demonstrates the increasing demand in target areas for infrastructural improvements.
+The evaluation process is to be held by the end of February 2005 when the required funding for all ready-togo projects will become known.
+However, the funds under the scheme will be sufficient for supporting some 7+ projects only.